How FSSI Handles and Safeguards Your Sensitive Customer Data.

-Since our inception in 1980, data security has been a top priority at FSSI.
-Today, we employ some of the latest and most advanced technologies and practices to maintain the safety and integrity of client information.
+Since our inception in 1980, data security and customer privacy have been a top priority at FSSI.
+Today, we employ some of the latest and most advanced data security and privacy technology and best practices to maintain the safety and integrity of client information in all levels of our print and mail service options.

 User/Server Level Security

-FSSI maintains User/Server level security whereby data files are secured by user permissions enforced by centralized domain policies.
-Service Level Security (web, email, database, and other services) are audited and updated with the latest Service Packs.
+FSSI maintains User/Server level security.
+In other words, we secure data files by user permissions that we enforce by centralized domain policies.
+We audit and update Service Level Security (web, email, database, and other services) with the latest Service Packs.

 Firewall and IPS Protection